Self-Adversarial Disentangling for Specific Domain Adaptation: Experiments

-Taking a closer look at per-category performance in Table \ref{table:ob_comb}~(a), our approach achieves the highest AP on those categories.
-This phenomenon illustrates the effectiveness of Self-Adversarial Disentangling among different classes during the cross-domain detection.
+Taking a closer look at per-category performance in Table \ref{table:ob_comb}~(a), our approach achieves the highest AP on most categories.
+This phenomenon illustrates the effectiveness of the proposed SAD among different classes during the adaptation.
+Interestingly, as shown in Table \ref{table:ob_comb}~(a), the result of our proposed method ($45.2\%$ mAP) exceeds the oracle result ($43.8\%$ mAP) on this dataset, showing that the diversified images generated by DC including clear weather images with high visibility and adverse weather images with low visibility are useful for boosting the adaptation, which also indicates that learning domainness-invariant features is beneficial to bridge the intra-domain gap.

 \emph{Multiple domainness within the target domain:} In this experiment, we adapt from Cityscapes~\cite{cordts2016cityscapes} to RTTS dataset~\cite{RTTS}.
 Multi-domainness means there exist 7 kinds of fogs in RTTS dataset.
 The comparison results with the state-of-the-arts are reported in Table \ref{table:ob_comb}~(b).
-As for the image dehazing approaches which dehaze the target domain and then trasfer the domain knowledge, DCPDN~\cite{zhang2018densely} improves the Faster RCNN performance by $1\%$.
+As for the image dehazing approaches which dehaze the target domain and then trasfer the domain knowledge, DCPDN~\cite{zhang2018densely} improves the Faster RCNN performance by $0.7\%$.
 However, Grid-Dehaze~\cite{liu2019griddehazenet} does not help the Faster RCNN baseline and results in even worse performance.
 Table \ref{table:ob_comb}~(b) shows that our method can effectively boost the performance by integrating it into DA-Faster RCNN~\cite{DA-Faster-RCNN} and SWDA~\cite{SWDA}.
-We can successfully boost the mAP by $2.0\%$ and $2.0\%$, respectively.
-The benefits of our approach lie in two aspects: (1) our method can be easily adopted as a plug-and-play framework which enables end-to-end training and no extra costs during the inference time.
-(2) Our approach can not only address the single domainness problem but also tackle more complicated scenarios where multiple domainness exist in the target domain.
+We successfully boost the mAP by $2.0\%$ and $2.0\%$, respectively.
+The benefits of our approach lie in two aspects: (1) our method can be easily adopted as a plug-and-play framework during the training and does not introduce any extra costs in the inference time.
+(2) Our approach not only address the single domainness problem but also tackle more complicated scenarios where multiple domainness exist in the target domain.